fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Directly across, on the right side the page, click on the blue word "Manage".

 # 5 Turning off Auto-Renew
-- You will see the "Auto renew" section on the left hand side of the page.
+- Scroll down until you You will see the "Auto renew" section on the left hand side of the page.
 - Find the credit card icon, and then select "Change"
 - Under "Billing history", click "Turn off auto-renew".
 When a box pops up that asks if you are sure, again select "Turn off auto-renew".